Gilead-BioStats/gsm/.github/CONTRIBUTING.md

    - Once issues are resolved and merged to `dev`, Release Owner can merge `dev` in to the `release` branch and re-request review.
    - If needed, PR can be closed, and a new release PR can be created with a release candidate added to the branch name (e.g. `release-v1.2.0-RC2`)
 6. Once PR is approved, Release Owner merges the PR and creates the GitHub release.

+# GitHub Action Workflow

+GitHub actions are used in `{gsm}` to automate processes and ensure all code and documentation is created consistently and documented thoroughly.

+## Merges to `dev` branch
+1. R CMD check - Basic R CMD check run using `rcmdcheck::rcmdcheck()`.
+Additional check for the ability to build the pkgdown reference index to make sure all functions are documented correctly.
+This check will run on `ubuntu-latest` and will be run on R versions 4.0.5 and 4.1.3
+2. Build Markdown - Builds Assessment specification tables from function documentation.
+Outputs are added to man/md and any changes are committed to the compare branch or the triggering Pull Request.
+3. Test Coverage - Uses `{covr}` to check the package coverage of `{gsm}`

+## Merges to `main` branch
+1. R CMD check - Basic R CMD check run using `rcmdcheck::rcmdcheck()`.
+Additional check for the ability to build the pkgdown reference index to make sure all functions are documented correctly.
+This check will run on `ubuntu-latest` and will be run on R versions 4.0.5 and 4.1.3.
+Additionally, it will be run on the latest R release version on `windows-latest`, `macOS-latest`, and `ubuntu-latest`.
+2. pkgdown - Builds the [pkgdown site](https://silver-potato-cfe8c2fb.pages.github.io/) for `{gsm}`.
+3. Qualification report - Builds the qualification vignette as an attached artifact to the Pull Request.
+This should be reviewed by the Pull Request owner for completeness and correctness to ensure the artifact that is added to the release is correct.